 We are extremely proud to have been awarded significant recognition over the years for the contribution that we have been able to make to the teaching and understanding of history.
-We work with over 20,000 children a year, either on site here at Murton Park, or in schools across the north of England.
+We work with over 20,000 children a year, either on the site here at Murton Park or in schools across the north of England.

 In 2009 the Danelaw Centre for Living History was one of the first organisations nationally to be awarded the quality mark by the Council for Learning Outside the Classroom.
 This stringently assessed award recognises the quality of the learning environment created on site and our approach to safety management throughout all our activities.